 Adventures in Subcultures: The Bronies

-Welcome to the start of an all-new series on Bad Reputation, where I delve into a misunderstood, secretive, or just slightly odd subculture.
+I’m hoping this’ll be the start of an all-new series on Bad Reputation, where I delve into a misunderstood, secretive, or just slightly odd subculture.
 Today, we’re going to start with bronies.

 Origin of Species